appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/widget-auto-height.md

 [Auto Height with limits](https://www.loom.com/share/261a0c6d9e914694885db2ee621d5462)

 :::note

+- Container and Form widgets have a minimum height of 10 rows by default, which can be changed by choosing auto height with limits.
-The minimum height possible for any widget is 4 rows.
+- The minimum height possible for any widget is 4 rows.

 :::

 ## Reflow